 - You had a recent job change.
 Your ability to pay back your loan is the most important thing a lender looks at.
 While there are no guarantees that you'll have your job from one day to the next, your lender can make a decision based on your previous work history.
 In most cases, the bank will consider how long you’ve been in your current position.
 Some lenders may also request information on your previous employers if you have changed jobs within the past two years.

-- Poor debt-to-income ratio.
+- High debt-to-income ratio.
 Lenders review your debt-to-income ratio to see how much you earn compared to how much you owe.
-If you’re paying a lot out on a monthly basis, it's going to make it hard for your lender to trust you have the ability to make your monthly payment.
+If you’re paying a lot out on a monthly basis, it's going to make it hard for your lender to determine you have the ability to make your monthly payment.

 - You recently applied for or obtained new credit.
 It's always smart to refrain from making any big purchases or opening new credit after you apply for a mortgage.
 The same holds true for your activity in the months before you apply.
 Applying for credit cards or a new line of credit can affect your credit worthiness and may negatively impact your credit score and chances of getting a loan.